 Realised and unrealised gains or losses on financial instruments are recognised in the Statement of Changes in Net Assets.
-Interest income on assets, designated at fair value through profit or loss, is accrued at balance date.
+Interest income on assets, designated at fair value, is accrued at balance date.
 Dividend income is recognised in the Statement of Changes in Net Assets on the ex-dividend date.